viennacl/pyviennacl-dev/README.rst

 managed by your system's package manager, then it is likely you will need to use the '--cl-lib-dir' configure option.

-If you do not wish to use OpenCL, then follow the *Installation from source* instructions below, and use the '--no-use-opencl' configure option.
+If you do not wish to use OpenCL, then follow the *Custom installation* instructions below, and use the '--no-use-opencl' configure option.

 Extra requirements for Windows systems
 --------------------------------------